 According to 2021 IRPC’s 2021 Financial Statements, Note 17, P.342, Income not subject to tax in 2021 is 1 million THB, and in 2022 is 6 million THB.
 For IRPC, this amount is made up of:

 Under the Investment Promotion Act B.E.
 2520 (1977) a board of investment (“BOI”) was established to promote both foreign and Thai investment by providing tax and non-tax incentives.
 The Investment Promotion Act has been amended from time to time since its enactment to make it appropriate to changing global and domestic economic situations.
 The Investment Promotion Act (No. 4) B.E.
 2560 (2017) became effective on 25 January 2017.

 The legislation allows the BOI to grant a “promoted company” corporate income tax exemptions of up to 13 years for businesses that use high technology and innovation and for businesses in research and development (R&D).
 It also allows for an exemption from import duty on goods imported to be used in R&D activities.
 Furthermore, tax losses incurred during the tax-exemption period could be carried forward and used within five years after the tax-exemption period expires.

 IRPC has been granted privileges by the Board of Investment.
-Full details are included in IRPC’s 2021 One Report , including the duration of the privileges and affected revenues.
-The tax burden reduction is 0 million THB in 2020 and 884 million THB (See 2021 IRPC’s One Report)
+Full details are included in IRPC’s 2022 One Report , including the duration of the privileges and affected revenues.
+The tax burden reduction is 884 million THB in 2021 and 0 THB in 2022 (See 2022 IRPC’s One Report page 351 )